How does the application process work?

 Is a Master’s degree required?

-Yes, but exceptions are made on the basis of experience in the field.
+Yes, but exceptions are made on the basis of experience in the field, including a demonstration of extensive comparable experience or relevant certificate programs in educational consulting or college/school counseling .
 A Master’s degree has become the standard in many fields of education, but the Commission recognizes that people vary in their backgrounds and that educational planning is in many ways experiential.
 Hence, those candidates whose only deficit in the application is a lack of a Master’s degree are considered on a case-by-case basis.

 Can you be more specific about whether I can be certified?